ndming/virtual-object-insertion/README.md

 `7.7` is applicable.

 ### pbrt
 - `pbrt` must be built from source.
-The build instruction is detailed in their GitHub [homepage](https://github.com/mmp/pbrt-v4).
+The build instruction is detailed on their GitHub [homepage](https://github.com/mmp/pbrt-v4).
 - An example of the installation process of `pbrt`: